Datavault-UK/automate-dv/src/dbtvault-dev/docs/bestpractices.md

 We recommend you keep the hashing algorithm consistent across all tables, however, as per best practise.

 Read the [dbt documentation](https://docs.getdbt.com/v0.15.0/docs/var) for further information on variable scoping.

+!!! warning
+    Stick with your chosen algorithm unless you can afford to full-refresh and you still have access to source data.